Ski season is booming in Berkshire County despite pandemic

 Otis Ridge was pleasantly surprised with how many people were itching to get on their slopes.

-“Its hard now with covid that we haven’t been able to see really much of our friends so when I go skiing I know my brother is here and my other friend is here, said Charles Rosenzweig of Brooklyn, New York.
-“So its really fun to be able to see them.”
+“It’s hard now with COVID that we haven’t been able to see really much of our friends so when I go skiing I know my brother is here and my other friend is here,” said Charles Rosenzweig.
+“So it’s really fun to be able to see them.”

 Vanoostveen told 22News they have had to limit the capacity of their retail shop and lodge on crowded days.
 He said all of their main trails are covered and ski conditions are even better have the 4 inches of snow they got on Saturday.